avishek-choudhary/IBM-HR-Analytics/README.md

 # IBM HR Analytics Dashboard

+### Read the complete detailed article <a href="https://avishek-choudhary.github.io/projects/IBM%20HR.html">here</a>.

 ## Description

-This repository contains a Power Bi dashboard of IBM Employee Attrition to answer questions about the data.
+This repository contains a Power BI dashboard of IBM Employee Attrition to answer questions about the data.
 The insights of the dashboard can be found in the results file.
-This repository can be used as a starting point for anyone who wants to learn how to use Power Bi to analyze data.
+This repository can be used as a starting point for anyone who wants to learn how to use Power BI to analyze data.

 ## Screenshot